WordPress Emoji Plugins to Add (or Remove) Emoji from a Site

 Importantly, Remoji is also GDPR compliant.
 All logged IP addresses are obfuscated.

-This plugin was initially published by its creator in May of 2020.
-It is presently on version 2.1.1 and last had a change on August 25th, 2022.
-The newest version runs on WordPress 6.0.5.
-This plugin is currently functioning on over 500 WordPress websites.
-It has had over 8,950 downloads.
-There have not been many help requests from users.
-Reviews for this plugin are very positive.
-Many of the users who left an evaluation found this plugin to be excellent.
+This plugin was initially released by its developer in May of 2020.
+It is currently on version 2.1.1 and last underwent a revision on August 25th, 2022.
+The latest release operates on WordPress 6.0.7.
+This plugin is now working on over 500 WordPress sites.
+It has had over 9,510 downloads.
+There have not been many support requests from users.
+Reviews for Remoji – Post/Comment Reaction and Enhancement are very positive.
+Many of the users who left a review found Remoji – Post/Comment Reaction and Enhancement to be wonderful.

 Find the Best WordPress Emoji Plugin